 - This is the category for those under 12 years old.
 Participants in this category will need to be accompanied by a parent or guardian.
 This includes groups that are majority youth.

 - Professional costumers may not enter in the Novice division.

-- Professional costumers may not enter in the Journeyman division.
+- Professional costumers may not enter in the Intermediate division.